 I made my entrance.
 I swept into the room with my cape, my pizza-pan sized medallion, and my floppy hair.

-(Cue the review – “Leasor looked like the Dave Clark Five about to be knighted by the Queen.”
+(Cue the review – “Leasor looked like the Dave Clark Five about to be knighted by the Queen.”)

 The actor playing Dr. Seward was, I believe, experiencing his first opening night.
 His pivotal moment was at hand.
-He must effect the introduction of Dracula and his nemesis; Professor Van Helsing.
+He must set up the introduction of Dracula and his nemesis; Professor Van Helsing.
 Without this introduction, we have no play.
 As I said, I swe-e-e-pt into the room, confronted Dr. Seward, and waited for his line.
 The actor playing Seward had a look on his face that to my dismay read; “Wow!
 Look at that cape.
 I can’t believe I have such a great seat for this show.”

 It was an impasse.